Exploring UI node anchors

 We'll create a new scene with a single texture and try different anchor settings to see how they affect the texture's size and position.
 Later, we'll build upon this to create the dialogue scene.

 By default, the project should have no scene open.
-Click the User Interface button in the Scene dock to create a new scene with a Control node as the root.
+Click the User Interface button in the Scene dock to create a new scene with a Control node as the root that covers the entire game window.
+You can see this thanks to the large bounding box and the four green pins at the four corners of the node.

 Creating a new user interface scene